mbloch/mapshaper/docs/reference.md

 `planar`   [points] Treat decimal degree coordinates as planar cartesian coordinates when calculating dissolve centroids.
 (By default, mapshaper calculates the centroids of lat-long point data in 3D space.)

 `gap-width=`  [polygons] Fill gaps narrower than this width (e.g. `2m`, `0`).
 Each gap’s width is estimated from its area and perimeter (roughly, how wide a long thin shape would be if straightened out), so slender cracks are filled while more compact holes of similar area, such as small lakes, are more likely to be kept.
-Defaults to an automatic value based on the median segment length when gap filling is enabled.
+When gap filling is enabled, the default is an automatic width based on the geometry of the layer.

 `gap-fill-area=`  [polygons, deprecated] Use `gap-width=` instead.
 Gaps smaller than this area will be filled; larger gaps will be retained as holes in the polygon mosaic.
 Example values: 2km2 500m2 0.